Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Dining Etiquette

-- Tipping: 10% is standard at sit-down restaurants if service isn’t included; round up at casual places; tipping at milk bars isn’t expected
+- Tipping: Around 10% is standard at sit-down restaurants if service isn’t included; round up at casual places; tipping at milk bars isn’t expected

 - Cards or cash: Most mid-range and above restaurants take cards; milk bars and small street food vendors are often cash only.
 Always carry some złoty.